JuustoinenNaksu/MOD-PANEL/Help.md

 # MOD-PANEL Help:

   - Can't access to the panel?
-      - Make sure that you have the permission to accses the panel.
+      - Make sure that you have the permission to access the panel.
       - You can add/remove permission to/from players(staff) with command `/mod-panel:permission`.

   - Console full of errors?